SoftUni-Internal/interactive-content/EN/03-Exception-Handling/03-Raising-(Throwing)-Exceptions.md

 }
 ```

-Now the constructor should make use of the setters instead of modifying the private fields directly:
+The constructor should use of setters instead of modifying the private fields directly:

 ```java
 public Person (String firstName, String lastName, int age) {